A telemarketer can call me any time of day.

 You might say there are three kinds of calls that can be irritating:

-Legitimate sales calls from legitimate businesses — which are legal but you can stop them from contacting you, with some exceptions; see below for details.
+Legitimate sales calls from legitimate businesses.
+These are legal but you can still block them, with some exceptions; see below for details.

-Sales calls that use practices that are not allowed — which you can report to help stop them from using these practices.
+Sales calls that use practices that aren’t allowed.
+These you can report to help stop them from continuing.

-Calls from fraudulent companies that are trying to scam you — which are illegal and you can report to help stop such scams from happening.
+Calls from fraudulent companies that are trying to scam you.
+There are ways you can help shut these down.

 When someone uses the telephone to make unsolicited attempts to sell a product or service or ask for a donation, they are said to be telemarketing.

-The law in Canada says that a telemarketer must identify at the beginning of the call who they are as well as the purpose of the call.
+The law in Canada says a telemarketer must identify themselves at the beginning of the call, and state the purpose of the call.
 Telemarketers are also subject to rules that they must:

-display to you the number that they’re calling from or another number where they can be reached
+display the number they’re calling from or another number where they can be reached

 provide you — if you ask — with a phone number where you can speak to someone about the telemarketing call and an email or postal address of someone you can write to about the telemarketing call

-call or send faxes only between the hours of 9 am to 9:30 pm on weekdays (Monday to Friday), and 10 am to 6 pm on weekends (Saturday and Sunday)
+call or send faxes only between 9 am to 9:30 pm on weekdays (Monday to Friday), and between 10 am to 6 pm on weekends (Saturday and Sunday)

-As well, with some specific exceptions, telemarketers can not use technology that dials telephone numbers automatically and delivers a pre-recorded message.
-Such devices are called automatic dialing and announcing devices.
-These devices can be used:
+As well, with some specific exceptions, telemarketers can’t use robots that dial automatically and deliver a pre-recorded message.
+(Such devices are called automatic dialing and announcing devices.)
+These machines can be used:

 by police and fire departments,